 Holding Intellectual Properties

 TEL files patents in several countries to protect and utilize intellectual properties in the regions where TEL and its customers engage the business.
-The ratio of the number of foreign patent applications to the number of Japanese patent applications (Global Patent Application Ratio) for TEL has remained around 70% for seven years in a row.
+The ratio of the number of foreign patent applications to the number of Japanese patent applications (Global Patent Application Ratio) for TEL has remained around 70% for eight years in a row.
 This has contributed to the globalization of our business, of TEL which overseas sales account for 80% of total sales.